History of Crayola crayons: 1990present

 Three colors received new names in 2005, as Brink Pink became Pink Sherbert [sic], Cranberry became Blush, and Fuzzy Wuzzy Brown was shortened to Fuzzy Wuzzy.
 Since these changes, the Crayola lineup has remained steady, with changes confined to specialty crayons.

 On March 31, 2017, Crayola announced it would retire Dandelion, to replace it with a blue color.
-A public vote was held, and in September 14, 2017, the new crayon color's name was announced as "Bluetiful".
+A public vote was held, and on September 14, 2017, the new crayon color's name was announced as "Bluetiful".
 The crayon color was included in the boxes for sale starting in late January 2018.

 In 2021, four new colors were introduced: "Crayellow", "Powder Blue", "Cool Mint", and "Oatmeal".

 The following table includes all of the standard colors introduced since 1990.

 The Crayola color wheel

 1926: 10 colors

 The concept of the color wheel first became associated with Crayola crayons with Binney & Smith's acquisition of the Munsell line in 1926.
 Munsell's color system was based on five "principal hues" and five "intermediate hues," resulting in a color wheel of ten colors.
 The principal hues were red, yellow, green, blue, and purple; the intermediate hues were yellow red, green yellow, blue green, blue purple, and red purple.
 Each was available with either maximum chroma or with middle value and middle chroma.
 The following table depicts all of the principal and intermediate hues at maximum chroma.